AdobeDocs/commerce-contributor/src/pages/guides/maintainers/index.md

 ---
 title: Maintainers | Commerce Contributor
-desxcription: Learn what an open-source maintainer does and how to become one.
+description: Learn what an open-source maintainer does and how to become one.
 ---

 # Maintainers